DevExpress-Examples/winforms-app-ui-automation-testing/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1217693)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to Create UI Automation Tests for the DevExpress-powered WinForms Application
+# How to Create UI Automation Tests for a DevExpress-powered WinForms Application

-This example demonstrates how to write tests in Visual Studio 2022 using UI Automation to test the Windows Forms application with DevExpress UI controls ("UIAutomationTestingExample").
+This example demonstrates how to write tests in Visual Studio 2022 using UI Automation to test a Windows Forms application with DevExpress UI controls ("UIAutomationTestingExample").
 The application includes the following data forms:

 * **LogIn** - simulates a call to an authorization service that asynchronously returns the user's login result (with a delay).
 * **Customers** – Contains the WinForms Data Grid that displays customer information.
 The "Name" column displays customer names from a data source.
-Values in the "Is Modified" unbound column indicate whether the end-user modified customer information.
+Values in the "Is Modified" unbound column indicate whether a user modified customer information.

 The **TestRunner** project includes 3 tests: